 Remedial work can then be done so that the breach can be contained.
 On occasion, we need to report breaches to relevant external authorities, including the ICO, within a short timeframe.

-Cambridge Enterprise’s Data Protection Policy was approved by Cambridge Enterprise Senior Management Team on 16 May 2018 and last reviewed on 21 May 2020.
+Cambridge Enterprise’s Data Protection Policy was approved by the Cambridge Enterprise Senior Management Team on 16 May 2018 and last reviewed on 21 May 2020.

 Guidance and training

 More detailed guidance for Cambridge Enterprise staff on data protection is published:

 - On the Information Compliance section of this website

 - On the internal Cambridge Enterprise Intranet site